 Nikki Haley responds to Trump tweet about Cummings getting robbed: 'This is so unnecessary'

-Nikki Haley, President Trump's former ambassador to the United Nations, seemed annoyed by her former boss's behavior after he reacted to news that one of his public foes was robbed.
+Nikki Haley, President Trump's former ambassador to the United Nations, seemed annoyed by her former boss' behavior after he reacted to news that one of his public foes was robbed.

 President Trump had tweeted that Cummings' robbery was "really bad news!"
 "Too bad!" he exclaimed.
 Haley responded with a eye-roll emoji and by stating, "This is so unnecessary."

+White House senior adviser Kellyanne Conway defended the president, telling Haley that her tweet was in fact "unnecessary."

+"THIS is so unnecessary Trump-PENCE2020," she tweeted on Friday.
 Their tweets followed days of controversy surrounding Trump, his criticism of Cummings, and the way the president described the Maryland congressman's city of Baltimore.

 NIKKI HALEY SLAMS 'DISGUSTING' SILENCE FROM DEMS AFTER MEXICAN FLAG RAISED